The Definitive Silk Road Tour

 Start Point: Bam Destination: Kerman Travel: Saloon Car

 It’s a short drive to Kerman, the main city of south-eastern Iran, this morning.

 Sites here include the Shah Nematollah Vali Shrine, the delightful Shazdeh Garden, the Ganjali Khan complex and baths from the Safavid era, the 2nd century Jabalieh dome, a super bazaar (one of the oldest trading centres in Iran) and much more besides.
 You’ll have this afternoon and tomorrow here to get the best from the city whilst staying at a great guest house.

 You’ve today to relax, and enjoy exploring the sites, sights, smells and sounds of this “Desert City”.
 You’ll once again stay at your welcoming Guest House.

 Start Point: Kerman Destination: Meymand Travel: Saloon Car

 Today you’ll drive just over an hour to Meymand, a 12,000-year-old cave village near Kerman.
-You’ll have time to explore this ancient place with its totally unique architecture, and stay this evening at a local house.
+You’ll have time to explore this ancient place with its unique architecture, and stay this evening at a local house.
 You’ll experience first-hand the generous hospitality of the Iranian people, and probably have to politely refuse yet more food being brought before you!
-You wanted to meet local people, and this is a superb opportunity.
-There are hikes to be done around Meymand too, in case you feel like stretching your legs a little.
+There are hikes to be done around Meymand too, in case you feel like stretching your legs.